billwuqin/network-incident/draft-feng-nmop-network-incident-yang.md

 The following terms are defined in this document:

-Incident:  An unexpected interruption of a network service, degradation of network service quality, or sub-health of a network service {{TMF724A}}.
+Network Incident:  An unexpected interruption of a network service, degradation of network service quality, or sub-health of a network service {{TMF724A}}.